Code-Institute-Submissions/-MSierag-It-sil-heve/README.md

 -   Name of the game and the topic are clearly visible.
 Text is intentionally kept to a minimum so as not to detract from the serene atmosphere of the background image.

--   Call to action button labelled How to Play which when clicked opens a modal with instructions to the game.
+-   Call to action button labelled "How to Play" which when clicked opens a modal with instructions to the game.

--   Call to action button labelled Let's Play which when clicked opens the game page.
+-   Call to action button labelled "Let's Play" which when clicked opens the game page.

--   Call to action button labelled Scoreboard which when clicked opens the scoreboard page.
+-   Call to action button labelled "Scoreboard" which when clicked opens the scoreboard page.

 ##### Game page

--   Top left of the screen holds a section labelled Question which shows the number question the current question is out of the maximum of ten questions in every game.
+-   Top left of the screen holds a section labelled "Question" which shows the number question the current question is out of the maximum of ten questions in every game.

--   Top right of the screen holds a section labelled Score which shows the number of points accumulated so far in the game.
+-   Top right of the screen holds a section labelled "Score" which shows the number of points accumulated in the game so far.

 -   Middle section holds the question and a group of cards underneath which display the four possible answers to each question.
 The cards serve as buttons and have a hover effect.
 When selected the normally white background of the card changes colour to indicate whether the selection was correct or not.

--   Below the answers is a call to action button labelled Home which when clicked opens the home page.
+-   Below the answers is a call to action button labelled "Home" which when clicked opens the home page.

 ##### End of game page

--   Background image which conveys the atmosphere of skating on natural ice in the Netherlands.

--   Name of the game and the topic are clearly visible.
-Text is intentionally kept to a minimum so as not to detract from the serene atmosphere of the background image.
+-   Page loads automatically after 10 questions have been answered.

+-   The total number of points scored is clearly stated.

+-   The user is prompted to enter their name in the input box in order to save their score.

--   Call to action button labelled Save which is disabled until a character is typed into the input field for the name above it.
-Then, when clicked, the scoreboard page is opened now displaying the saved score.
+-   The save button below the input box is disabled until a character has been entered into the input box.

--   Call to action button labelled Play again which when clicked opens the game page.
+-   Call to action button labelled "Play again" which when clicked opens the game page.

--   Call to action button labelled Home at the bottom of the scoreboard which when clicked opens the home page.
+-   Call to action button labelled "Home" at the bottom of the scoreboard which when clicked opens the home page.

 ##### Scoreboard page

--   Scoreboard is shown with the header scoreboard and a maximum of 5 scores to be displayed.
+-   Scoreboard is shown with the header "Scoreboard" and a maximum of 5 scores to be displayed.

--   Call to action button labelled Home at the bottom of the scoreboard which when clicked opens the home page.
+-   Call to action button labelled "Home" at the bottom of the scoreboard which when clicked opens the home page.

 ### Future features